 This clip is from her concert at the Montreux Jazz Festival on July 7, 1992.

 Update: I have just purchased the live recordings for both the 1991 and 1992 concerts at Montreux.
 Sounds great in the car - an accident waiting to happen.

 I am not certain what kind of music this is - "experimental" perhaps.
 Hania has composed quite a bit of music for the movie industry.
 I kinda like this music.

 I posted a video of Alexandra Streliski a few months ago.
 At the time I said that she is the reason think that Christofori invented the piano.
 This is her performing some original work.
 Alexandra has been called a "neoclassical" musician.
 She prefers to be called "neoromantic".
 Regardless, my opinion remains the same.

 I had heard this a long time ago on YouTube, but lost it - could not remember their name, even forgot the name of the song.
-All I could remember was that he was a brilliant pop guitarist and that she was a decent singer.
-It popped into my stream again this over the weekend and I listened to it a few times.
+All I could remember was that he was a brilliant pop guitarist and that she was a very good singer.
+It popped into my stream again over this weekend and I listened to it a few times.
 I still like it - not thrilled with the effects on her voice, but . . . .
 I have not been able to discover much about them as the only Wikipedia entry for them is in Swedish and their personal websites are thin.
 We will likely never see them live.
 The Gig list shows a number of private events, hotel lounges, and clinics.
 I like.